isomerpages/tp-virtualcampus/_explore/01f-lead.md

 ### Temasek LEAD Summit - In Conversation With Professor Kishore Mahbubani ###
 <b>Has China Won?
 Implications of the China-US Relationship on Singapore</b>

-We were honoured and delighted to have Professor Kishore Mahbubani, Distinguished Fellow at the Asia Research Institute, National University of Singapore to share with us his valuable insights on the China-US Relationship and how it affects Singapore are countries around the world.
+We were honoured and delighted to have Professor Kishore Mahbubani, Distinguished Fellow at the Asia Research Institute, National University of Singapore to share with us his valuable insights on the China-US Relationship and how it affects Singapore and countries around the world.

 The keynote address started with a poll with the following questions: